-On our tours in late September and early October you will learn all you want to know about the local noble nectars with visits to wineries and tastings during an exciting moment in the region!
+On our tours in late September and October you will learn all you want to know about the local noble nectars with visits to wineries and tastings during an exciting moment in the region!
 You will discover the sought-after underground mushroom and meet one truffle hunter in action with his dogs.
 At least one dinner will include either black and white truffles, featured in different local recipes and paired up with local wines.

 Join us to explore, cultivate, and celebrate the generous Piedmontese people who steward the land and its traditions and cultural treasures.